chrplr/PCBS/slides/lecture_clean_code.md

     def append_element_to_list(e, l):
         l.append(e)

-- **[CC1] use different words for different concepts**

 ---

+A way to remove the confusion:

     !python
+    def add_numbers(a , b):
+        return a + b

+    def append_element_to_list(e, l):
+        l.append(e)

+- **[CC1] Use different words for different concepts**

+---

+    !python
     distance(couple_1, couple_2)

+- What is this?

 ---

     !python
     distance(couple_1, couple_2)

-**unclear**:
+- What is this? **Unclear**:

-* what kind of distance is this? distance in what space?
+    * What kind of distance?
+Distance in what space?

-* what do the couples represent?
+    * What do `couple_1` and `couple_2` represent?

-* a couple could stand for many things: a 2D point, an interval, a rational number, a complex number...
+    * A "couple" could stand for many things: a point in 2D geometry, an interval, a rational number, a complex number...

 ---

     !python
     distance(couple_1, couple_2)

-* **problem:** we are **mixing two levels of abstraction**
+* **Problem:** we are **mixing two levels of abstraction**
-    * level 1: the space of objects in which a distance can be measured
+    * Level 1: the distance between some abstract objects
-    * level 2: the implementation of these objects as couples
+    * Level 2: the low-level implementation of these objects as couples

 ---

+A solution:

     !python
     distance(point_1, point_2)

-- **[CC1] use the appropriate level of abstraction**
+- **[CC1] Use the appropriate level of abstraction**

 ---

+A solution:

     !python
     distance_between_points(point_1, point_2)
     distance_between_intervals(interval_1, interval_2)

-- **[CC1] use the appropriate level of abstraction**
+- **[CC1] Use the appropriate level of abstraction**
-- if several kinds of distance can be used, it is necessary to disambiguate in the function name which kind of distance is computed.
+- If several kinds of distance can be used in your program, you need to disambiguate which kind of distance is computed in the function name.

+---

+Let's revisit an earlier example:

+    !python
+    def print_if_divisible(n, divisor):
+        if (n % divisor == 0):
+            print(n, ' is divisible by ', divisor)

+* This function does two things:

+    1. Calculating whether an integer is divisible by another

+    2. Printing conditionally on the result

 ---